simonyiszk/kk-sem-ultrahang/README.md

-# kk-sem-ultrahang-hw
+# kk-sem-ultrahang
-A KK és a SEM ultrahangos vevő projektjének hardvere.
+A KK és a SEM ultrahangos vevő projektje.